Stock > Stock Take: Regular |

 Step 5 |

-Enter or Import Counted Quantities Right-click on the stock take that you created and select Open Stock Take.
+Enter or Import Counted Quantities Right-click the created stock take in the Stock Take Report and select Open Stock Take.
 (You will also see an option for Sectioned Stock Take Count, click here for an explanation.)

-Enter the physical counts manually in the column named Counted or import them from a CSV or Excel file.
+Enter physical counts manually in the Counted column, or Import counts from a CSV or Excel file.

 Note: You can set the On Hand columns quantity to zero by clicking on the Set Counted to Zero.
 This will ensure that anything not counted will default to zero stock on hand and will appear on the variance